 Hiking is one of the best ways to see the wonderful natural beauty that there is to see in the United States.
 Whether you are just going for a quick two-hour jaunt or are hiking the Appalachian Trail, there is always plenty to see.

 However, every year many people die doing an activity they love, and it can be all too easy to overlook the dangers that you can face out on the trail.
-Here are a few things you should be looking out for and considering before you lace up the boots and head out to see where the path will take you.
+Here are a few things you should be looking out for and considering before you lace up your boots and head out to see where the path will take you.

-Depending On A GPS
+Depending on GPS

 GPS is a fantastic tool that can make navigation and exploration while you are out hiking a joy, and these devices also provide great information about your activity while you are out.
-However, these devices shouldn't be treated as an alternative to maps, as they are not infallible, and wet weather is not always compatible with electronics, so having a map and knowing how to read it is a vital backup plan.Continue to 5 of 7 below.
+However, these devices shouldn't be treated as an alternative to maps, as they are not infallible, and wet weather is not always compatible with electronics.
+Having a map with you and knowing how to read it is a vital backup plan.

-Crossing Rivers And Streams
+Crossing Rivers and Streams

 When you are out in the backcountry, the areas to cross rivers and streams may not always be via bridges that have handrails.
 When you are crossing on wet rocks or a damp log laid over a stream, make sure you are careful to keep your footing.
 If you do have to cross at a ford (shallow place) in the river, only do so when you are sure it is safe, as even relatively shallow rivers can have a strong current.

 One of the most dangerous things to do when you are hiking is to overestimate what you can achieve in one day or one afternoon on the trail.
 Do not bite off more than you can chew.
 The dangers of hiking become significantly greater when you are rushing to try to get to your destination before dark, or you haven't taken into account the elevation in planning the day, so make sure you have enough time to complete your hike comfortably.